-Gilded stucco reliefs of flying horses, suits of armor, helmets, swords, arrows, horns and sphinxes adorn the white ceiling and walls.
+Gilded stucco reliefs of flying horses, suits of armor, helmets, swords, arrows, horns, and sphinxes adorn the white ceiling and walls.
 The ceiling is delineated into panels in imitation of a campaign tent.
 Ten large wall mirrors reflect back the light from the three massive crystal chandeliers.
 The center chandelier is larger than the chandeliers on either side, and all three are suspended from the ceiling by chains festooned with red, yellow and green ribbons, as are the chandeliers in the Grand Trianon at Versailles.
 At either end of the room, above the mirrors over the grey French marble fireplaces, and in carvings to the sides of the fireplaces, are gilded Sairan birds, from which this room takes its name.
 The Ran bird is a mythical bird with brilliant multi-colored plumage, similar in form to a pheasant, with a beautiful song, and held to be the male young of the mythical phoenix bird.
 Since the phoenix is used as the symbol of the Emperor, the Ran, as the male young of the phoenix, is the perfect decorative theme for the Palace of the Crown Prince.

 The name of this room, which means the Room of Flowers and Birds, derives from the various flowers and birds depicted in the 36 oil paintings on the ceiling, in the Japanese replicas of the original Gobelin tapestries over the windows, and in the 30 elliptical Japanese cloisonné plaques inset in the wall paneling.

 This room is in the Henri II style of the late 16th century.
 It has three massive ormolu chandeliers, each weighing 1,125 kilograms, which are the heaviest in the State Guest House.
-There is a massive buffet, imported from France when the Palace was built, on the North wall of room, to your left as you enter the room, on either side of which are replacements for the original Gobelin tapestries, depicting hunting scenes.
+There is a massive buffet, imported from France when the Palace was built, on the North wall, to your left as you enter the room, on either side of which are replacements for the original Gobelin tapestries, depicting hunting scenes.

 The boiserie wood paneling of Japanese ash is inset with the cloisonné panels that are the most important feature of this room.
 The design of these panels was commissioned from the Japanese traditional painter, Seitei Watanabe (1851 – 1918), and the panels were made in the cloisonné workshop of Sosuke Namikawa (1847 – 1910).
 Sosuke Namikawa is one of the most highly regarded craftsmen in cloisonné and his works are very highly prized, which makes this original group of 30 plaques extremely important.
 This room is mainly used for official banquets, hosted by state and official guests, and can seat up to 130.